Kristina-26/big_data_task_2_game_docker/README.md

 docker push kristina26/simon-game:latest

+The Docker image has been pushed to Docker Hub with the tag: kristina26/simon-game:latest

 # Running the container

 The container can be run from the Docker GUI or by running a command: